Dr Fraser Lott

 Fraser works on the detection and attribution of climate change, particularly of events in Africa.

-Areas of expertise:
+Areas of expertise

-Detection and attribution
+Detection and attribution of free atmosphere temperatures

 Fraser studied for a Physics MSci and a Plasma Physics PhD from Imperial College London.
 The latter involved experiments using infrared measurements of temperatures and power fluxes from the MAST fusion experiment at Culham Science Centre, and he went on to do similar work on ITER mock-ups for CEA Cadarache in 2007-8.

-Best Poster Prize for a young researcher at the Plasma Surface Interactions conference, Toledo 2008.
+- Best Poster Prize for a young researcher at the Plasma Surface Interactions conference, Toledo 2008.